 - Put your glitter in salt shakers – it’s the perfect way to store the glitter and use it without dumping out the whole container.

 - An old toothbrush holder becomes a great way to hold scissors and tools.

 - Store blankets and other small items in your living room in inexpensive (but attractive) ottomans.

 - A pop up laundry bin makes for amazing stand-up toy storage.

-- Turn an old picture frame into a jewelry rack by removing the back and stringing thin wire across, gluing on each side.
+- Turn an old picture frame into a jewelry organizer by removing the back and stringing thin wire across, gluing on each side.

-- Create a scarf organizer by adding clear plastic shower rings to a hanger.
-This is one of those organizing tips you can use for ties and belts as well.
+- Create a scarf hanger by adding clear plastic shower rings to a hanger.
+This is one of those ideas you can use for ties and belts as well.

 - Paint a wall in your home with chalkboard paint and use it as a scheduling station.

 - Revamp your mudroom or laundry room by giving each person their own basket, so everyone knows where to drop off/find their personal on-the-go essentials like keys, bags, homework, etc. It’s a time saver too!